LoganFree/EA_FinalProject_Group1/README.md

 ---

 ## 4. Functional Requirements
-1. User Entry Form Service
+1. User Entry Form Service - I want to add grocery expense to my budget.
-   - Given: A user has accessed the User Entry Form.
+   - Given: A user has accessed the User Entry Form to add expense to their budget.
-   - When: The user inputs their personal and financial information.
+   - When: The user has accessed the Add Expense section and chosen a category of expenses.
+Then the user inputs the amount spent, the date of the expense, and other optional information.
-   - Then: The system validates the inputs for accuracy and completeness and stores the information in the database.
+   - Then: The system validates the inputs for accuracy and completeness, such as ensuring the date is in a valid format and the amount is greater than 0, and stores the information in the database.
+If the validation fails, an error message is displayed, prompting the user to correct the input.

 2. User Edit Entry Form Service
    - Given: A user needs to update their information.